ErfanRzt/Hello-REAL-World-ROS/README.md

 - Motion planning, pick and place behaviors using industrial robots with ROS MoveIt!

 **Week 5: Robot Vision**
-- Object detection, pose estimation.
+- Object detection, pose estimation, and Transforms in ROS.

 **Week 6: Final Project**
-- ROS file system, basic concepts of behavior design with state machines.
+- ROS file system, basic concepts of behavior design with state machines using FlexBE.
 - Build a production line application with two industrial robot arms and a mobile robot.

 </br>